Kaedan Korczak: Professional

 After participating in the Golden Knights' training camp, Korczak was reassigned to their American Hockey League (AHL) affiliate, the Henderson Silver Knights, for the shortened 2020–21 season.
 He made his AHL debut on February 12, 2021, against the Bakersfield Condors and recorded his first AHL point the following night, also against the Condors.
 Korczak was reassigned to the Rockets on March 11, 2021, after playing in nine games for the Silver Knights.

 Korczak blocked one shot in 16:37 minutes of ice time in his NHL debut on February 1, 2022, against the Buffalo Sabres.

 Korczak recorded his first NHL point, an assist, in his season debut with the Knights on January 2, 2023, against the Colorado Avalanche.
 While skating alongside Brayden McNabb, he also recorded three shots on net while skating in 15:30 minutes of ice time.

 Korczak then scored his first NHL goal on October 18, 2023, against the Dallas Stars.
 Following the 2023–24 season, Korczak signed a two-year $1.65 million contract extension to remain with Knights on July 2, 2024.
 Korczak made his Stanley Cup playoff debut on May 6, 2025, playing 13 minutes in a 4–2 loss to the Edmonton Oilers in game 1 of the second round.

 On July 2, 2025, Korczak signed a four-year extension with Vegas, keeping him with the team through the 2029–30 season.
+However, only a year later, on June 30, 2026, Korczak was traded to the Pittsburgh Penguins in exchange for Parker Wotherspoon.